Paatal Lok: Season 1

-Renuka Vyahare of The Times of India gave four out of five and wrote "What essentially lies at the heart of Paatal Lok is a courageous screenplay that questions our society’s nature of burying the truth."
-Ananya Bhattacharya of India Today reviewed "Paatal Lok leaves you asking for more.
-About that though, looks like we will have to wait a while till a Season 2 happens, if at all it does."
-Swetha Ramakrishnan of Firstpost gave three out of five stars and stated "The primary problem with Paatal Lok is that it is trying too hard to be too many things: a thriller, a social commentary, an "edgy" take on new India and its fault lines."
-Nandini Ramanath of Scroll.in reviewed "Paatal Lok admirably resists the temptation to stretch into another season, but its denouement is hurried and unconvincing."
-Udita Jhunjhunwala of The Quint gave three out of five and wrote "Paatal Lok lands somewhere between Delhi Crime and Mirzapur but doesn't quite get the urgency of the police investigation of the former or the grit and messiness of the latter.
-The series builds in the occasional episodic hook and doesn't adequately cultivate an interest in or concern for the primary characters.
-But the textured topography, production, cinematography and some fine performances work hard to achieve a serviceable crime drama."
+Some reviews were more mixed.
+Swetha Ramakrishnan of Firstpost gave it 3/5 and stated "The primary problem with Paatal Lok is that it is trying too hard to be too many things: a thriller, a social commentary, an "edgy" take on new India and its fault lines."
+Nandini Ramanath of Scroll.in said "Paatal Lok admirably resists the temptation to stretch into another season, but its denouement is hurried and unconvincing."
+Udita Jhunjhunwala of The Quint gave it 3/5 and wrote "Paatal Lok lands somewhere between Delhi Crime and Mirzapur but doesn't quite get the urgency of the police investigation of the former or the grit and messiness of the latter."
+The New Indian Express commented "While both Tejpal's book and the David Fincher series obsess over their respective killers, Paatal Lok takes a more glancing approach."